Employing a modern aesthetic, in continuation with the living room and laying important emphasis on storage!

 For this kitchen laid out lengthwise, the cooking area and sink have been arranged against the main wall, with varnished matt blacktall units concealing the hood.
 Vast varnished matt white sliding units have been deployed to facilitate storage.

-While Craig and Sophie wanted a black kitchen, our designer also suggested they add some white to emphasise the sleek lines, then bring warmth to the overall look with a touch of Burgundy-oak coloured wood.
+While the owners wanted a black kitchen, our designer also suggested they add some white to emphasise the sleek lines, then bring warmth to the overall look with a touch of Burgundy-oak coloured wood.

 Choosing the right worktop

-For this project, Sophie and Craig were guided towards glossy white quartz with a thickness of 12 mm, which is very restrained, yet also highly resistant.
+For this project, the owners were guided towards glossy white quartz with a thickness of 12 mm, which is very restrained, yet also highly resistant.
 Ideal for a large island in a kitchen with a dining area and for a worktop exceeding three metres, the practical and decorative idea was to extend it with wood-coloured laminate, turning it into a coffee-machine area with obvious appeal, especially in the morning before leaving for the office.

 How about storage space on the lounge side?